scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 #### Exercise: Scaf-fold-ing other methods

 `foldLeft` and `foldRight` are very general transformations---they let us transform sequences into any other algebraic data type.
 We can use folds to implement all of the other high-level sequence operations we know.
-Prove this to yourself my implementing substitutes for `List's` `map`, `flatMap`, `filter`, and `sum` methods in terms of `foldRight`.
+Prove this to yourself by
+implementing substitutes for `List's` `map`, `flatMap`, `filter`, and `sum` methods in terms of `foldRight`.

 <div class="solution">
 Here are the solutions: